NYCIST/macos-app-blocker/README.md

 - These scripts require **sudo privileges** to run
 - Blocking works by continuously terminating the app process
-- The blocked app cannot be opened while blocking is active
 - Scripts are generated client-side (no data is sent to any server)
 - IP checking requires internet access to determine current public IP
 - The system checks conditions every 60 seconds automatically